xtuml/mc/doc/notes/9252_refass_int.md

 1. Abstract
 -----------
-There is a hole in the assignment of reference to referential attribute.
+There was a hole in the assignment of reference to referential attribute.
 It involved reflexive associatives when the name of one of the attributes stays the same as the referred to attribute.